Akanksha0919/Uplift-Modeling-in-Dynamic-Pricing/README.md

 Part 1 -->> Part 2 -->> Part 3 -->> Part 4 -->> Part 5 (Please follow this order while running the notebooks)

 ### Data Preparation code:
+1. Part 1- Olist Product data preparation: Olist datasets are aggregated at product level to get demands for each product - each day
+2. Part 4-Consumer Purchase Probability Estimation: Datasets from Olist, SIDRA and optimal pricing strategy are integrated for further use in purchase probability estiamtion

 ### Training code